UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 logits = accelerator.gather(logits_per_device)
 ```

-After having gathered logits from all GPUs, all the running parallel processes have now the same state.
-Upon the gathered logits, we derive probabilities, and then predicted classes.
+After having gathered logits from all GPUs, all the running parallel processes have the same state.
+From the collected logits we derive probabilities and then predict classes.

 ```python
 # Apply softmax to get probabilities